UNBOUND-ANCHOR(8) Unbound UNBOUND-ANCHOR(8)

 for convenience and under the terms of our license (see the LICENSE

-By running "unbound-anchor -l" the keys and certificate that are con-
+By running unbound-anchor -l the keys and certificate that are config-

-The build-in configuration can be overridden by providing a root-cert
+The built-in configuration can be overridden by providing a root-cert

 file and a rootkey file.